Legislation to rip up parts of Northern Ireland Protocol to be laid within weeks

 The UK has proposed a “trusted trader” scheme, whereby the EU would be provided with real time-commercial data, giving it confidence that goods intended for Northern Ireland are not entering the EU single market.

-As well as customs paperwork, the Bill will remove regulatory barriers to goods made to UK standards being sold in Northern Ireland, Ms Truss said.
+As well as customs paperwork, the Bill will remove regulatory barriers to goods made to UK standards being sold in Northern Ireland, she said.

 She told MPs: “Businesses will be able to choose between meeting UK or EU standards in a new dual regulatory regime.”